 What qualifications do I need?

 This is one of those jobs where there is no formal qualification that can help you out.
-However, most companies looking for someone to fill an A&R role require a person to already have some experience within the music industry, either with a music publisher, a record label, music tech, DSP or a management company.
+However, most companies (especially the major labels) looking for someone to fill an A&R role require a person to already have some experience within the music industry, either with a music publisher, a record label, music tech, DSP or a management company.
 Alternative routes to showing your passion and taste for music include curating a blog, playlist, or social media community around the music you love.

 Other skills they may be looking for are knowledge of music production, royalties and how they work, and producer deals.
 This is of course in addition to basic skills such as great time management, the ability to work to deadlines and under pressure, people skills, and great communication skills.
 It goes without saying a passion for music is a must.